 After the soundproofing and equipment selection, interior design plays a big role.
 Make sure that the interior of the room is well-designed to meet the needs of the equipment you plan to use.
 The walls should be painted in a color that encourages focus and creativity, such as shades of blue or green.
 Lighting should be adjustable, allowing you to fine-tune your recordings to achieve the best possible quality.
 When choosing furniture (including chairs, tables, and storage units), consider comfort and functionality.

-One aspect that is often overlooked when building a recording studio is new construction roofing.
+One aspect that is often overlooked when building a recording studio is .
 The type of roofing on your studio has a major impact on its acoustics.
 One popular option is green roofs, which use vegetation to insulate the building from sound waves.
 You probably want to steer clear of metal roofing, since it tends to be noisy during rainstorms.
 A more traditional option is a flat roof, which allows sound waves to flow upwards and away from the studio.
 Consider discussing your needs with a professional roofer for more information.

 Building Codes and Regulations